WhaddaMakers/Whaddy-Nightlight/README.md

 ![USBstripends](./pictures/17.jpg)

-#### Step 12: Feed the + and - wires trough the hole of the bottom part form the nightlight.
+#### Step 12: Feed the + and - wires trough the hole of the bottom part form the Nightlight.

 ![USBfeed](./pictures/18.jpg)